fabcotech/dappy-tools/README.md

 import { lookup } from 'dappy-lookup';

 async function run() {
+    // lookup the A records for example.com const recordsA = await lookup('your-dappy-name', 'A');
+    console.log(recordsA);

+    // lookup the AAAA records for example.com const recordsAAAA = await lookup('your-dappy-name', 'AAAA');
+    console.log(recordsAAAA);

-    const record = await lookup('your-dappy-name');
+    // lookup the CERT records for example.com const recordsCERT = await lookup('your-dappy-name', 'CERT');
-    console.log(record);
+    console.log(recordsCERT);
 });

 run();
 ```

-This example above will resolve a name on default dappy networki which is the `mainnet` network.
+This example above will resolve a name on default dappy network which is the `mainnet` network.

 Next example do the same but on `gamma` network